-We have carefully reviewed all evidence regarding whether the Organization proved that the relevant work belongs to BMWE employees.
-The Organization was unable to rebut the Carrier's evidence that Kraemer Construction's specialized equipment was different from the Carrier's equipment and could perform the work in a more efficient and timely manner.
-It is within the Carrier's jurisdiction to make decisions regarding the efficiency of the operation, provided that it does not violate specific rights set forth in the Agreement.
-Based on the record before the Board, the Carrier's use of the specialized equipment did not violate the Agreement.
-The Agreement specifically permits the Carrier to contract out work customarily performed by its own employees when specialized equipment not owned by the Carrier is required.
+We have carefully reviewed all evidence regarding whether the Organization has proven that the relevant work belongs to BMWE employees.
+The Organization was unable to rebut the Carrier's evidence that the bulldozer procured from Hulcher was necessary at that time.
+It is within the Carrier's jurisdiction to make decisions concerning the efficiency of the operation, provided that it does not violate specific rights set forth in the Agreement.
+Based on the record before the Board, the Carrier's use of the equipment did not violate the Agreement.
+The Agreement specifically permits the Carrier to contract out work customarily performed by its own employees when the relevant equipment is required and not within the control of the Carrier.